Trinhtruc1831/NT118.M22_AndroidMusicApp/README.md

 ## Guideline
 1.Open "Content" folder in VSCode

-2.Install the .apk file in the android device which used to deploy the app
+2.Install the .apk file in the android device which used to deploy the app (drag and drop the .apk file to the device if using virtual device like genimotion)

+3.Fist install app by using the command "npm install expo" in VSCode terminal

-3.Deploy app by using the command "expo start --dev-client" in VSCode terminal
+4.Deploy app by using the command "expo start --dev-client" in VSCode terminal